 When viewing the updated NSW memorial, Ms Bryant said “I think that it sends a really important message to the wider police community that these police officers lives really, really mattered and their service is honoured, that’s what we wanted”.
 However, she believes the job isn’t over and is continuing to campaign to see the same honour bestowed at the National Police Memorial in Canberra.

 In the meantime, the tenacity and conviction of former Commissioner Scipione to make the change at state level as his last act as commissioner should be applauded.
 Recognising the lives of officers who have lost their lives due to sometimes unseen stresses of the job was an important and necessary policy change to show that we truly value and respect the sacrifice they have made in serving and protecting our community.

-A recent Change.org petition has been created to establish a national consensus for the Police Memorial Process to include police officers lost to suicide.
+A recent Change.org petition [now closed] was created to establish a national consensus for the Police Memorial Process in each state to include police officers lost to suicide.
 We encourage everyone to sign this to show support for the worthy cause.